-The Indic Layout Task Force is part of the W3C Internationalization Interest Group.
+The Indic Layout Task Force is part of W3C Internationalization Activity and the W3C Internationalization Interest Group.

-The group also plans to provide translations of relevant W3C specifications and resources.
+The group charter also covers the review of draft specifications produced by other working groups, and provision of translations of relevant W3C specifications and resources.

 The group may choose to produce other non-normative deliverables, such as test cases and error reports, under the terms of the Policies for Contribution of Test Cases to W3C, and in coordination with any relevant working groups.